Scaarus/nativedb/ped/SetPedSeeingRange.md

 void SET_PED_SEEING_RANGE(Ped ped, float SeeingRange);
 ```

-This command sets how far a ped can see.
-More info in wiki.
+This command sets how far a ped can see. in wiki.